 Whichever wonderland you choose, you’ll have the strong impression that you’ve wandered into a snowglobe.
 Bundle up and enjoy the cold!

 Island in the Sun: the Caribbean

 Winter weather isn’t for everyone.
 If you’re desperate to get away from the cold for a while, the holidays are the perfect time to make your escape.
 And there’s no better place to jet off to than the Caribbean, where you’ll be greeted by white-sand beaches, turquoise waters, and ideal temperatures.

-Not only is this region warm and sunny, but flights to the Caribbean are relatively inexpensive (keeping in mind that holiday airfare is pricey, no matter where you go).
-And by December, hurricane season has passed, so you won’t need to worry about natural disasters disrupting your vacation time or the local way of life.
+Not only is this region warm and sunny, but flights to the Caribbean are relatively inexpensive (keeping in mind that holiday airfare is always pricier than off-season flights are, no matter where you go).
+By December, hurricane season has passed, so you won’t need to worry about natural disasters disrupting your vacation time or the local way of life.

 With dozens of island paradises scattered throughout this warm tropical sea, travelers are spoiled for choice.
 From the Bahamas in the north to Aruba in the south, and from Puerto Rico in the east to the Cayman Islands in the west, you’ll quickly realize that there’s no such thing as a bad Caribbean vacation.

 Mid-December is the beginning of the region’s peak travel season, so don’t be surprised if the islands are a little crowded.
-Luckily, sunshine and beach time make everyone a little more relaxed, so you and your fellow tourists should get along just fine.
+Luckily, sunshine and beach time tend to make everyone feel much more relaxed, so you and your fellow tourists should get along just fine.

 Just don’t forget your sunscreen!

 If you’d like to welcome 2019 with a bang, then you should probably head to a major metropolis.
 After all, big cities really know how to party!